okonomichiyaki/supercat/040-prelude.md

 ## Resources

-**Material**: spend to Build a starport if none on map, otherwise Build ships
+**Material**: spend to Build a starport if none on map, otherwise Build cities, then ships

 **Fuel and Weapon**: spend for <ins>Combat card</ins>